yuriy-chumak/ol/doc/reference/numerical-operations.md

 # max
 `(max x1 x2 ...)`, *procedure*

 Returns the maximum of arguments.
+Note that complex numbers are not applicable.

 # min
 `(min x1 x2 ...)`, *procedure*

 Returns the minimum of arguments.
+Note that complex numbers are not applicable.

 # +